ttg-eng/routes/CONTRIBUTING.md

 # Contributing Bus Route Data

-Thank you for helping improve the Davao City HPB route data!
+Thank you for helping improve the Davao Interim Bus System route data!

 ## How to Contribute